-To start a PhD, you must meet the academic requirements.
+In order to start a PhD with us you must meet the academic requirements, and pass an interview.
 If you do not have English as your first language, you must also meet the "Standard" level English language requirements before starting your studies.

 To apply, you need to do TWO things: